Hot Orange Tag

 All layers=unticked

-Use the Mover Tool to position the discs as you like,
+Use the Mover Tool to position the discs as you like.

-then go to Layers...Merge...Merge Visible...
+Go to Layers...Merge...Merge Visible...

 Go to Effects...3D Effects...Drop Shadow...